jw4106/akc/README.md

  - I had very limited time to work on this
  - Was able to set up the DB and blades and POST requests
  - able to implement lat/long for google API
+ - implement a distance formula (thank you stack overflow)
+ - set up routes for POST/GET

 ##Stack